 Unfortunately they bought (or rather - were sold) an independent reviews solution (we have reason to believe that they were told 'Oh!
 Google reviews are so hard to get') and they now have over 150 reviews on a site that shows on their website and in desktop search, but not in mobile, where Google completely dominates (and over 70% of their prospective customers are looking).
 Try the search for yourself.

 If they had taken professional advice on review management we have no doubt whatsoever that both the locations shown here would have upwards of forty Google reviews each - and how impressive would that be looking against the local competition?

 Everything reviews related that you see here is down to their HelpHound membership - the 41 Google reviews, the star rating and HelpHound score and reviews in organic search (top left) and the link to their HelpHound reviews in the knowledge panel (bottom right) and the rich snippets at the bottom of the knowledge panel as well.
 Read the full story, including what the management have to say, here

-...combined with a system that fairly allows the business and their client to ensure, in away that is fair to business and consumer alike, that misleading and inaccurate reviews are not posted publicly on the web.
+...combined with a system of moderation that allows the business and their customers to ensure, in away that is fair to business and consumer alike, that misleading and inaccurate reviews are not posted publicly on the web.

-And it can only be had through professional review management; that way the business ensures its reputation is protected form unfair and damaging comments - anywhere: on its own website, on Google and right across the web.
+And this can only be had through professional review management; that way the business ensures its reputation is protected from unfair, inaccurate and misleading comments that benefit no-one, neither the business nor its prospective customers - anywhere: on its own website, on Google and right across the web.

 Chipsaway are a national franchise of 200 operators who will repair parking damage to your car's paintwork and wheels.